OWASP/www-project-proactive-controls/v4/en/c1-accesscontrol.md

 ~~~

 ## Log All Access Control Events
-**All** access control events should be logged as these may be indicative of a malicious user probing the application for vulnerabilities.
+**Any** access control events should be logged as these may be indicative of a malicious user probing the application for vulnerabilities.

 ## Vulnerabilities Prevented